HugoNikanor/website-blog/README.md

 Copy all the files into a directory accessible by the server.

 ###Creating directories
-In that directory, create an ``./entries`` directory and put at least one file in it.
-Then create:
+In that directory, create an ``entries/`` directory and put at least one file in it.
+Then create a ``footnote/`` directory and put the following files in it:
 ``
-./footnote/about.md
+footnote/about.md
-./footnote/contact.md
+footnote/contact.md
-./footnote/legal.md
+footnote/legal.md
-./footnote/qna.md
+footnote/qna.md
 ``

 ###Choosing settings